Congregation Governance Toolkit

 Superannuation payments are also required to be paid to Ministers.
 As this may be a slightly different process with different requirements, please refer to the Ministry Handbook for full details to ensure compliance is met.

 Penalties may apply if superannuation requirements are not adhered to.

 There are certain processes for the Church to follow in engaging volunteers.
 Volunteers need to be appropriately vetted and recorded on the volunteer register before they are allowed to volunteer in the Church.
 These processes are in place to protect the volunteer, the Church and anyone that a volunteer may come in contact with.
-For further information and forms, please go to: https://nswact.uca.org.au/shared-resources/industrial-relations-employment/engaging-volunteers/
+For further information on managing volunteers, including what to do if a volunteer is injured, please visit the Engaging Volunteers page.

 A Working with Children Check is mandatory for any individual in NSW involved in child-related work.
 The ACT Working with Vulnerable People (WWVP) Check and registration are mandatory for any individual in the ACT involved in regulated activities with vulnerable persons.